U-Visa Psychological Evaluations in Oklahoma

 Who Conducts Your Evaluation

-Shylah Ridgway, LCSW, LICSW is our primary immigration evaluator.
+Shylah Ridgway, LCSW, LICSW is our primary immigration evaluator, with forensic evaluation experience across six states.
 She is licensed in Oklahoma, California, Hawaii, Massachusetts, Texas, and Utah, and produces evaluations built to meet what attorneys and adjudicators actually need.

 Demetria Bonds, LMSW also conducts immigration evaluations under clinical supervision.
 She is licensed in Oklahoma and brings focused training in trauma-informed assessment.